OpenMx/OpenMx/docs/source/MultipleGroups_Matrix.rst

 ^^^^^^^^^^^^^^^^^^^

 As before, we include the OpenMx package using a ``require`` statement.
 We first fit a heterogeneity model, allowing differences in both the mean and covariance structure of the two groups.
-As we are interested whether the two structures can be equated, we have to specify the models for the two groups, named 'group1' and 'group2' within another model, named 'bivHet'.
-The structure of the job thus look as follows, with two ``mxModel`` commands as arguments of another ``mxModel`` command.  ``mxModel`` commands are unlimited in the number of arguments.
+As we are interested whether the two structures can be equated, we have to specify the models for the two groups, named ``group1`` and ``group2`` within another model, named ``bivHet``.
+The structure of the job thus look as follows, with two ``mxModel`` commands as arguments of another ``mxModel`` command.
+Note that ``mxModel`` commands are unlimited in the number of arguments.

 .. code-block:: r